DarshanK777/Reva__/src/structure.md

 #10th may:
     - alg for search feed api(done)
     - edited header.js resposive
+    - change header icon placement

 #11th may:
-    - develop page for post details
+    - develop page for post details(done)
-    - infinite scroll state update error (STATE UPDATION ERROR , DO AT NIGHT)
-    - see to header doesnt show during login page
+    - details page to responsive(done)

-#12th may:
+#13th may:
     - login page error notice
-    - connect detail page with api (reducers and all)
+    - connect detail (image and user details ) page with api (reducers and all) (done)
-    - change header icon placement

-#13th may:
+#14th may:
+    - infinite scroll state update error (STATE UPDATION ERROR , DO AT NIGHT) !important
     - search feed to frontend

+    - comments system api
+    - connect comments to the detail page(reducers)

+#15th may:
     - canvas size bug

-#14th may:
     - image lazy loading
+    - see to header doesnt show during login page

+#16th may:
+    - animations and transitions
+    - loader and ui salts
     - make seperate reducers
     - optimize the algorithms more

-#15th may:
-    - animations and transitions
-    - loader and ui salts

 #17th may:
     - deploy app to server heroku